 - Inverted in The Legend of Zelda: Phantom Hourglass.
 When you send a lottery ticket to the mailbox, and you supposedly don't win, you get a ship part as a consolation prize.
 When you do win, they forget to put the prize alongside the letter, so you receive nothing at all.

 - Doing poorly in a mini-game in Final Fantasy VII 's Gold Saucer gets you a tissue.
+The weird part is that winning all eight fights in the Battle Square still gives you one in addition to the prize.

 - Neopets' Tiki Tack Tombola has the Booby Prize, which are usually even more pointless than the regular prizes.